 To provide protection and advocacy services for people of all ages who have a disability and who meet enabling legislation eligibility criteria.
-Specifically, DRC provides: 1) Advocacy assistance for people with disabilities who have experienced a violation of their rights based on disability or who are seeking a reasonable accommodation for their disability.
-2) Information and referral for rights and services related to disability.
-3) Training on disability-related rights and services for people with disabilities and their family members.
-4) Legal representation for eligible clients.
+Specifically, Disability Right Maine (DRM) provides: 1) advocacy assistance for people with disabilities who have experienced a violation of their rights based on disability or who are seeking a reasonable accommodation for their disability; 2) information and referral for rights and services related to disability; 3) training on disability-related rights and services for people with disabilities and their family members; 4) legal representation for eligible clients; and 5) telecommunications equipment and training on its use as well as outreach and support to deaf, hard of hearing, late deafened and deaf-blind Maine residents.

-DRC is a private non-profit agency with a governing Board of Directors.
-It is designated by the Governor to serve as the federally mandated Protection and Advocacy system for persons with disabilities.
+DRM is a private non-profit agency with a governing Board of Directors.
+DRM is mandated and enabled by both federal and state laws.

-DRC represents individuals with disabilities by providing information and referral, individual representation, legal representation, rights training and through systemic advocacy.
+DRM represents individuals with disabilities by providing information and referral, individual representation, legal representation, rights training, telecommunications equipment and through systemic advocacy.